loathers/autoscend/README.md

 ## Special Thanks

 This script would obviously not be possible without the work of Cheesecookie.
-He did by far the majority of the work, all I've done so far is make some minor adjustments to handle game changes, new IotMs, and new paths.
+He did by far the majority of the work.
 So thanks a bunch to Cheesecookie!